questdb/mindsdb-tutorial/README.md

 1 row in set (0.18 sec)
 ```

-When status is **completed** the model is ready for use, until then, simply wait while you observe `mindsdb`'s
+When status is **complete** the model is ready for use, until then, simply wait while you observe `mindsdb`'s
 logs, and repeat the query periodically.
 Creating/training a model will take time proportional to the number of features,
 i.e.cardinality of the source table as defined in the inner SELECT of the CREATE PREDICTOR statement, and the
 size of the corpus, i.e. number of rows.

-## Querying Mindsdb for predictions
+## Querying MindsDB for predictions

 TO BE CONTINUED ...